-Intention to benefit for - & Impulse types from the non-academic world
+Intention to benefit the non-academic world

-Following the non-academic motivation to conduct research, the variable impulses from the non-academic world targeted the research projects deliberatively designed to benefit a specific non-academic societal group.
-In this sense, the strive towards societal benefit is more emphasised in this particular survey question.
 Approximately 37 % of the respondents note that their projects were not specifically designed to benefit a social group (cf. Figure 7 and Table 7).
 Almost exactly the same number of respondents indicated that this type of deliberative design was only present to a minor extent in their research project.
-Although a smaller proportion a significant part, 25 % of the respondents noted that the design of their projects was specifically targeted creating benefit for a social group.
+25 % of the respondents noted that their projects were specifically designed to generate a benefit for the general population or a specific social group.